Agnes Heller Awarded Second Annual Courage in Public Scholarship Award

 The Hermann Cohen medal is only one of many such awards and honors that Agnes Heller has received since 1989 in recognition of her scholarship and courage.
 Others include the Hannah Arendt Prize (1993), the Sonning Prize (2006), the Goethe Prize (2010), the Primo Levi Prize (2012), the Wallenberg Prize (2014).
 Most moving of all, Agnes Heller once said, was the medal she received in 2008 from the Czech Republic in recognition for the courageous stand she took in August 1968 when the Soviet Union and its satellite states put an end to the dream of building a socialist society “with a human face”.
-On August 23rd, three days after a battalion of tanks rolled into Prague, Agnes Heller and 4 other dissidents from Hungary succeeded in eluding the censors and published their declaration of protest in a major French newspaper (Le Figaro), a gesture of solidarity for which predictably they were punished.
+On August 23rd, two days after a battalion of tanks rolled into Prague, Agnes Heller and 4 other dissidents from Hungary succeeded in eluding the censors and published their declaration of protest in a major French newspaper (Le Figaro), a gesture of solidarity for which predictably they were punished.

 And now, dear Agnes, in the summer of 2016, the New School for Social Research –Europe takes great pride in recognizing you as well with its newly created award for Courage in Public Scholarship, not only for what you stood for during the Communist period, but for your ongoing contributions in the 21st century as a philosopher, teacher, and, once again, as a political dissident.
 Since 2010, you have been a leading voice of the democratic opposition in Hungary and the target of smear campaigns orchestrated against you by members of the Fidesz Party and others on the extreme right.